-REFLECT + SHARE: Students-and teachers-respond to reflection questions on the ThinkGive website, then collaborate with peers on the Team Page.
+REFLECT + SHARE: Students and educators post their actions on the ThinkGive website, respond to reflection questions, then collaborate with peers on the Team Page.

-THINK: Lesson #3: Take a stand (35 minutes)
+THINK: Lesson: Take a stand (35 minutes)

 - Ways to take a stand.

 - They will likely need to use bravery to take a stand.

 - The impact taking a stand has on others.